 I Wish I Were In Love Again – Judy Garland, Mickey Rooney

-I just couldn’t wrap this project without including a Judy Garland and Mickey Rooney duet.
+I couldn’t wrap this project without including a Judy Garland and Mickey Rooney duet.
 These two did a bunch of movies together and reigned at the box office in the 1930s.
-I’m sure at one point or another you’ve seen one of their films.
-All of their movies have an underlying plot line, Judy, Mickey and friends are trying to put a show together in some neighbourhood barn.
+I’m sure you’ve seen one of their films at one point or another.
+All of their movies have an underlying plot line.
+Judy, Mickey and friends are trying to put a show together in some neighbourhood barn.
 Naturally, they succeed every time.

 However, I Wish I Were In Love Again, which marks Garland and Rooney’s last film appearance together, comes from the 1948 film “Words and Music”.
 The film was another MGM biopic extravaganza featuring a cavalcade of their stars singing big numbers.
 This time around, it was composers Rodgers and Hart’s turn to have their lives recounted.